 According to the Company's Articles of Incorporation, when there is profit in current year, the Company shall set no less than 2% as employees' compensation and no higher than 2% as directors' remuneration.
 However, profit should be used to offset against any accumulated deficit prior to the aforementioned compensation and remuneration.
 The Company may, by a resolution adopted by a majority vote at a meeting of board of directors attended by two-thirds of the total number of directors, have the profit distributable as employees' compensation in the form of shares or cash.
-Its targets may include employees of controlling or affiliated companies that meet certain conditions.
 Such distribution shall be reported at the shareholders' meeting.
 Information on the board of directors' resolution regarding the employees' compensation and directors' remuneration can be obtained from the "Market Observation Post System" on the website of the TWSE.